sundevilaviator/ASSIS-PPE-Detection/README.md

 ## Author & Context

-Developed as independent research in aviation safety technology, informed by operational experience at Denver International Airport (DEN), Dallas Love Field (DAL), and Charleston International Airport (CHS), and research engagement with TRB ACRP Project 04-26 (Safety Management Systems for Small and Non-Hub Airports).
+Developed as independent research in aviation safety technology, informed by operational experience at Denver International Airport (DEN), Dallas Love Field (DAL), and Charleston International Airport (CHS).

 ## License

-MIT — free to use, modify, and distribute with attribution.
+## License

+AGPL-3.0 — free to use and modify; any network-deployed or distributed modifications must also be released under AGPL-3.0.
+See `LICENSE` and `NOTICE.md` for full details.